-Why This Isn’t the Time for a Public Option or Medicare for Some
+Why This Isn’t the Time for a Public Health Insurance Option or Medicare for Some

 Health outcomes in the United States are not very good.
 A recent study found:

 “Notable among poor-performing countries is the USA, whose life expectancy at birth is already lower than most other high-income countries, and is projected to fall further behind such that its 2030 life expectancy at birth might be similar to the Czech Republic for men, and Croatia and Mexico for women.
 The USA has the highest child and maternal mortality, homicide rate, and body-mass index of any high-income country, and was the first of high-income countries to experience a halt or possibly reversal of increase in height in adulthood, which is associated with higher longevity.
-The USA is also the only country in the OECD without universal health coverage, and has the largest share of unmet health-care needs due to financial costs.”
+The USA is also the only country in the OECD [Organization for Economic Cooperation and Development] without universal health coverage, and has the largest share of unmet health-care needs due to financial costs.”

 Yet, of all of the industrialized nations, the United States spends the most per person on health care, in some cases double the amount, and those countries cover everyone.
 We are already paying for universal comprehensive health coverage, but we aren’t getting it because the bottom line of the system in the U.S. is profits for a few rather than health for all.

 The U.S. has the most complex and heavily bureaucratic system in the world because it is a market-based system with a few public programs to try to fill in the gaps.
-A third of our healthcare dollar goes to administration for the hundreds of different insurance plans with their differing coverage, networks and rules.
+A third of our health care dollar goes to administration for the hundreds of different insurance plans with their differing coverage, networks and rules.
 And we pay the highest prices, by far, for health services and pharmaceuticals because there is no rational system to set a fair price.

-To begin to solve the healthcare crisis in the U.S., we need a system that is based on health and the money to pay for it.
+To begin to solve the health care crisis in the U.S., we need a system that is based on health and the money to pay for it.
 The proven solution is a universal not-for-profit, publicly-funded system that provides all medically-necessary care.
 House Resolution 676: “The Expanded and Improved Medicare For All Act,” which has 72 co-sponsors, is the model for that system.
-This would address the fundamental causes of the healthcare crisis.
+This would address the fundamental causes of the health care crisis.

 READ: House Resolution 676: Expanded and Improved Medicare For All Act